stripe/pg-schema-diff/.github/pull_request_template.md

+[//]: # (README: Ensure you've read the CONTRIBUTING.MD and that your commits are signed)

 ### Description
 [//]: # (A clear and concise description of the purpose of this Pull Request.
 What is being changed?
 Include any relevant background for this change.)